lavafroth/publicly/README.md

 The `authfile` is the source of truth.
 Over multiple runs or reloads of the server, the state of who is authorized is reflected in the `authfile`.

-Ephemeral keys can be added via the chat interface but unless the changes are committed using the `/commit` command, the changes will NOT persist on the next run or when an admin performs a reload.
+Though keys can be added via the chat interface, unless they are committed using the `/commit` command, they will NOT persist on the subsequent runs or reload with `ctrl-r`.